Pablo Alfaro: Coaching career

 Alfaro retired from football at the end of the 2006–07 season aged nearly 38, having appeared in exactly 600 official games as a professional.
 Two years later he started his coaching career, with Segunda División B team Pontevedra CF, leading the Galicians to the fourth position in the regular season, albeit with no subsequent play-off promotion.

 Alfaro upgraded a division on 17 June 2010, signing with Recreativo de Huelva.
 Exactly four months later, after only four draws in eight matches, he was fired by the oldest club in Spain.

 In June 2012, Alfaro joined third-tier CD Leganés for the upcoming campaign.
 He took the Community of Madrid team to the play-offs, where they lost 3–2 on aggregate to Lleida Esportiu in the quarter-finals.

 Alfaro returned to his native Aragon in June 2013, taking over an SD Huesca side that had just descended from the second division.
 Having won and drawn one each of his first five matches, he was sacked on 25 September.

 On 2 December 2014, Alfaro replaced Jaime Molina as manager of Marbella FC on a deal for the end of the season.
 The following 23 March, as they fell into the relegation places with a fourth consecutive defeat, he was shown the door.

 Alfaro returned to the second level on 28 March 2017, being appointed at last-placed CD Mirandés until June following the dismissal of Javier Álvarez de los Mozos.
 He remained in Miranda de Ebro after their relegation, and won their group the following season.
 After being eliminated 2–1 on aggregate from the play-off semi-finals by Extremadura UD, he was not offered a new deal in June 2018.

 On 28 February 2019, UD Ibiza chose Alfaro as their replacement for Andrés Palop until the end of 2019–20.
 On 2 December of the following year, he took over fellow third-division side Córdoba CF.

 On 23 December 2022, Alfaro replaced Salva Ballesta at San Fernando CD, becoming their third manager of the season.
+In November 2023, he was appointed as the new manager of Real Murcia CF in place of the sacked Gustavo Munúa, signing a contract for the remainder of the campaign and leaving at its closure.